-- 1. Chronological age (a cut-off date of September 1st is used to determine grade level).
+- 1. Chronological age (a cut-off date of August 1st is used to determine grade level).
 No exceptions or waivers will be granted without permission from the Head of School. - 2.
-Age appropriate developmental academic readiness including good behavior and social skills and a good academic/behavioral history if applicable. - $3. \quad \text{Copies of report cards from current school (grades 1-6 only)}.$ - 4.
+Age appropriate developmental academic readiness including good behavior and social skills and a good academic/behavioral history if applicable. - 3.
+Copies of report cards from current school (grades 1-7 only). - 4.
 The expressed commitment of the family to provide positive and purposeful support for the policies, personnel, practices, and curricular goals of St. Philip's Episcopal School.

-All families seeking to be admitted must complete and submit a completed application.
-They must also submit copies of an immunization record and birth certificate.
+All families seeking to be admitted must complete and submit a completed enrollment form online.
+They must also submit copies of their most recent immunization record and birth certificate.